Regional Partner Term Sheet

 Regional Partner Commitment

-- Provide a dedicated Regional Partner Program Manager who will participate fully in the Program Manager onboarding & ongoing program management responsibilities (at least 0.65 of an FTE’s time - this can be shared across one or more staff members from the organization.
-Program Manager Job Description can be found here.
+- Provide a dedicated Regional Partner Program Manager who will participate fully in the Program Manager onboarding & ongoing program management responsibilities.

-- Meet with your Code.org Regional Manager at least once a month.
+- Meet with your region's dedicated Code.org Outreach Manager at least once a month.

 - Organize and host quality, local workshops for teachers implementing Code.org’s K-12 program, with Code.org-accredited facilitators.

-- Summer 2019: Host or support local summer workshops for CS Fundamentals, CS Discoveries and CS Principles professional learning program for your region's teachers.
+- Summer 2021: Host virtual or in-person local summer workshops for CS Fundamentals, CS Discoveries and CS Principles professional learning program for your region's teachers.

-- Fall 2019 - Spring 2020: Host one-day CS Fundamentals workshops, CS Discoveries and CS Principles academic year workshops.
+- Academic Year 2021-22: Host one-day virtual or in-person CS Fundamentals workshops, CS Discoveries and CS Principles.

 - Develop a plan to expand K-12 computer science to underrepresented schools that do not offer computer science.